lung-data-lab/COPDML-Radiology/README.md

 # COPDML-Radiology
-Our Python scripts showcasing our ML project using CT-based radiomics to detect COPD in standard-dose and low-dose settings.
+Our scripts showcasing the ML project using CT-based radiomics to detect COPD in standard-dose and low-dose settings.